nhsconnect/Events-Management/pages/overview/overview_release_notes.md

 [Generic Subscription API Requirements](subscription_general_api_guidance.html)
 - Added clarification for use of MIME types
 - Added clarification on level of NHS Number validation required for NHS numbers used in subscriptions.
+- Added additional audit requirements for use of the subscription API

 [Introduction to National Events Management Service](index.html)
 - Updated wording around definition of what is an event within the context of the NEMS.